Baby Constipation Causes: What Every Parent Should Know

 When to Worry?
 If your baby hasn't passed stool for more than 3 days, shows signs of severe discomfort, or passes blood-streaked stools.

-Understanding the causes of constipation in babies empowers parents to take proactive steps—whether it's adjusting diet, increasing fluid intake, or consulting a doctor.
+Get to know and understand the causes of constipation in babies empowers parents to take proactive steps—whether it's adjusting diet, increasing fluid intake, or consulting a doctor.
 While baby constipation is often temporary and harmless, consistent care and attention can ensure your little one stays happy, hydrated, and healthy.

 Leave a Reply